You Matter to God

 Do you ever feel like Jairus?
 God isn’t moving fast enough for your emergency?
 Angry and impatient that other people’s prayers are getting answered while you are still waiting?

 How about you?
 Perhaps your mother abused you.
-Your husband rejects you.
-People don’t understand you.
-You feel like an unclean women, damaged goods.
+Maybe your husband rejects you, or people don’t understand you.
+You feel like an unclean women, like damaged goods.
 If only you could touch his cloak, you’d be well.
 I have good news for you.
 Daughter, go in peace and be freed from your suffering.
 God wants to help you.
 He wants you to know that you matter.
 You are important to him.
 He sees you and knows you and he is never too busy with more important people to meet your very personal need.
 You are not nameless, or worthless, or hopeless.
 You have a daddy, he’s called Abba (Romans 8:15; Galatians 4:6).
 Believing that is the beginning of your healing.

-As for Jairus, Jesus didn’t forget about his concern although Jarius probably felt that way when he got word that his daughter died.
-But Jesus turned to him and said, “Don’t be afraid; just believe, and she will be healed.”
-What did it take for Jairus to walk those next miles home, heavy with sorrow still clinging to faith?
+As for Jairus, Jesus didn’t forget about his concern–although Jarius probably felt that way when he got word that his daughter died.
+Jesus turned to him and said, “Don’t be afraid; just believe, and she will be healed.”
+What did it take for Jairus to walk those next miles home, heavy with sorrow, still clinging to faith?
 Perhaps that’s where you are right now.
 You feel hopeless or angry or disappointed.
-But Jairus trusted what Jesus said to him and because he did, he saw a miracle.
+But Jairus trusted what Jesus said to him and, because he did, he saw a miracle.
 Jesus took Jairus’ precious daughter’s hand and said, “Honey, wake up.”

-What is Jesus saying to you right now, even if the midst of sorrow, heartache, broken dreams and shattered promises?
+What is Jesus saying to you right now, even in the midst of sorrow, heartache, broken dreams and shattered promises?
 Can you trust what he is saying and continue to walk in faith?
 That is healing.
-He says to your right now, “Honey, wake up”.
+He says to you right now, “Honey, wake up”.